praxis/praxis/reference/resource-definitions.md

 #### Route parameters

 Routes can also take optional parameters.
 One of these parameters is `:name` taking a String, which will allow us to refer to such particular route by name.
-The current way to access those routes is currently cumbersome, and we'll see about what could be done to simplify it, but it becomes very useful to both generate and parse urls referring to it.
+The current way to access those routes is cumbersome, and we'll see about what could be done to simplify it, but it becomes very useful to both generate and parse urls referring to it.

-For example, I can get the path generator/parser from the above `list_one` route in by Blogs controller above by:
+For example, you can get the path generator/parser from the above `list_one` route in by Blogs controller above by:

 {% highlight ruby %}
 # Get the path object corresponding to the route